 Mentoring is also a confidential, offline (not with your line manager) partnership between two people based on understanding and trust.
 Its chief aim is to build on self-reliance and self-confidence in the mentee.
 It is a positive, developmental relationship which is driven primarily by the mentee, but it is also a two-way learning relationship and an effective mentor will learn so much from the relationship as well.

 Training and support to both mentors and mentees will all be delivered through interactive online briefings.
-Initially the mentoring programme will run and be supported for 9 months but some mentoring relationships may continue after this period if they wish to.

 What are the characteristics of Developmental Mentoring?